Welcome to Wholesale Forum.com

 Keep in mind; you do not have to go the eBay route, although I do highly recommend that for beginners.
 But, you can also start your online consignment shop on a website of your own.
 When doing this, you may want to consider hiring a professional to help your create the site.
 This type of site will require:

 • A shopping cart

 If you search around, you may find that some webhosting companies will supply you with a free domain and templates.
-I would suggest using PayPal or Google Checkout for accepting payments.Find Profitable Products To ResellOn eBay & Other Marketplaces Fast.
+I would suggest using PayPal or Google Checkout for accepting payments.Want To Be An eBay Powerseller?This is the Service You Need.

 Thx Salestalk!
 I’m new with all this but I would really love to make this a full time job.
 Do you have any tips for attracting more clients?
 Also can you give me a more detailed list of what exactly I have to do to get started?